How To Unclog A Shower Drain When Drano Doesn’t Work With These Home Remedies

 You may have noticed, that none of the tips above recommend pouring bleach down the drain.
 The reason is that bleach can cause several problems, some of which are even deadly.

 If you’ve already used Drano, you have to make sure that the product is completely out of your pipes before you add any vinegar.
 If you have a clog, this can be a difficult process.
 The easiest way is to pour a few pots of hot water, boiling if possible, down the drain.
 It will not only get rid of the Drano but might also remove the clog.

 Read More: Can You Pour Bleach Down The Drain?

 How To Prevent Shower Drain Clogs

-Shower drains will become clogged from time to time.
+Shower drains will become clogged from time to time no matter what we do.
 However, you can limit how often that it happens to you by taking preventive measures.
 One of the best measures is using a hair catcher.